 Jewelry of Tutankhamun

-This is part of a large cache of items found by Howard Carter in the Tomb of Tutankhamun (KV62).
+This is part of a large cache of jewelry found by Howard Carter in the Tomb of Tutankhamun (KV62).
 It was discovered with many other pieces of jewelry in a box inlaid with ebony and ivory.

 Top center: Pectoral in the form of a winged scarab.
 JE 61886